 TOWER also enhanced its reputation as an insurer that listens to customers with the launch of its full replacement fire benefit for New Zealand homes.
-Fire is the most common cause of the total loss of a home, after natural disasters, yet only about 10 per cent of New Zealanders consider losing their house to fire to be a high risk.2

-And while house fire claims make up only a small percentage of insurance claims by number, they are costly, being the largest single category of house claims by value.
 This new insurance product has been strongly recognised in key brand measures.

 In line with the repositioning of the brand and improving its online presence TOWER launched a new corporate website in 2014 and in HY2015 upgraded the site to be fully mobile-friendly.